jjmstark/bloc/README.md

 * Generated Smart Contract APIs to make working with Ethereum smart contracts easy in any language
 * Ethereum Account key management

+###NOTE: Bloc is for development purposes and we do not recommend using it for the livenet.

 ##Installation

 The easiest way to get started is to install `bloc` from NPM: